Table of Contents

 Endorsement is a comparison of what you had to do to get licensed in your home state.
 If the state in which you are applying believes the requirements you met in your state are similar, they can issue an LPC License by Endorsement.

-Step 1 : Find Each State's LPC Endorsement Application.
+Step 1 : All 50 State's LPC Endorsement Application.

 I’ve made that part easy for you.
 Below are direct links to every state LPC Endorsement application or instructions.
 The pages will open in a new browser window.